danubie/PSIdoitNG/docs/en/New-IdoitMappedObject.md

 ### EXAMPLE 1
 ```
-New-IdoitMappedObject -InputObject $inputObject -MappingName 'MyMapping' -IncludeProperty 'Name', 'Description' -ExcludeProperty 'Tags'
+New-IdoitMappedObject -InputObject $inputObject -MappingName 'MyMapping' -ExcludeProperty 'Tags'
-Creates a new Idoit object using the specified mapping, including only the 'Name' and 'Description' properties,
-and excluding the 'Tags' property from the input object.
+Creates a new Idoit object using the specified mapping, excluding the 'Tags' property from the input object.
 ```

 ## PARAMETERS